-Top Ten Women Fighting For Equality On International Women’s Day
+Top 10 Women Fighting For Equality On International Women’s Day

 Like FGM and period poverty, human trafficking is an issue that doesn’t get discussed as much.
 And though it affects men and women, women bear the brunt of it.
 Across the world, untold numbers of women and girls are sold, forced, or tricked into human trafficking, usually forced to work as sex slaves.

 Blessing was one such woman.
-According to Crux, at a young age she was lured to Italy with a promise of a job working at a computer shop.
+According to Crux, at a young age, she was lured to Italy with a promise of a job working at a computer shop.
 However, it turned out she had been lured into human trafficking, and she was forced to work as a prostitute before she was rescued by an order of nuns.
-These days she works as an advocate against human trafficking, trying to convince governments of the need to take the problem seriously.
+These days, she works as an advocate against human trafficking, trying to convince governments of the need to take the problem seriously.

-She says that her advocacy against human trafficking is what keeps her going: “This is how I endure.”
+She says that her advocacy against human trafficking is what keeps her going.

 On this World Day against Trafficking in Persons, meet Blessing Okoedion, whose tireless work ensures survivors, especially Nigerian women + girls, can access the services they need to heal & reintegrate into society.
 Blessing’s voice is critical in the fight to #EndTrafficking. pic.twitter.com/X0LNm8LnHQ